 Varanger - the world’s easiest accessible arctic birding destination

-Varanger is the furthest northeastern part in Norway.
+Varanger is the furthest northeastern part of Norway.
 The North Atlantic drift carries the warm ocean water current of the Gulf Stream, which just reaches Varanger, resulting in the high biological productivity of the coasts here.
 The warm current also maintains an ice-free sea year-round, meaning feeding areas are accessible all year for breeding birds.
 The climate in the south of Varanger varies wildly between seasons, reaching extremes of 30°C both below and above freezing.
-However, the climate of the Varanger peninsula is more stabil, but still very cold during winter season.
+However, the climate of the Varanger peninsula is more stable, but still very cold during winter season.

 The southern part of the Varanger peninsula can be explored on a road leading from Varangerbotn, at the base of the fjord, to Hamningberg.
 This road includes various different villages with popular birding places.
 The northern part of the Varanger Peninsula can be reached from the road from Austertana, which takes you to Båtsfjord via the high tundra.
 In winter and early spring this is a deep snowy wilderness, covering even the tops of some cabins.
-Only predators like Wolverine, Arctic Fox, Snowy Owl ans Gyrfalcon survive these conditions.
+Only predators like Wolverine, Arctic Fox, Snowy Owl and Gyrfalcon survive these conditions.
 In May, the high tundra comes alive as breeding waders and wildfowl make their return.

 Unlike many Arctic destinations, Varanger has a very well developed infrastructure with quality roads, transport links and amenities.
 The area has a number of airports, ferry terminals and car hire opportunities.
 In deep winter, when snow is thick on the ground, roads are always kept open and drivable by snowploughs, even up on to the high tundra.

-The Scandinavian and Russian taiga is an ecoregion situated in Northern Europe between the tundra in the north and temperate mixed forests in the south.
+The Scandinavian and European Russian taiga is an ecoregion situated in Northern Europe between the tundra in the north and temperate mixed forests in the south.
 Spruces, pines and birches of varying ages are typical for this biotope.

 Short growing crowberry, cloudberry and grasses shape the rocky landscape of the Arctic coast.
-You can find this habitat in the north where the mainland Varanger meets the Barent Sea.
+You can find this habitat in the north where mainland Varanger meets the Barent Sea.

 Although there are many key sites in Varanger, offering different highlights, the scandinavian landscape is actually a spectacle in itself.
-Up in Varanger you can discover taiga, tundra and Arctic coast within a close area.
+Up in Varanger you can discover taiga, tundra and Arctic coast within a small area.
 Birch forests, marshy landscapes and rugged cliffs, appearing in a very unique light, give Varanger its individuality.

 Birding throughout the seasons

-Varanger in winter plumage is spectacular.
+Varanger in ´winter plumage´ is spectacular.
 The white rolling landscape and the deep blue sea bathed in a low arctic sunlight are the most pristine sceneries imaginable.

 The polar night lasts from late November to early January.
 By early February the sun rises at 08.15 and sets at 15.30.
-By mid March the sun rises at 06.00 and sets at 17.30, providing full days to enjoy the birds and the sceneries.
+By mid March the sun rises at 06.00 and sets at 17.30, providing full days to enjoy the birds and the scenery.